sephirot47/VGAStone/README.md

 # VGAStone
-A hearthstone of VGAFIB, made with Unity (my association)
+A hearthstone of VGAFIB, made with Unity (my association) WIP